MohammedEssalih/MohammedEssalih/README.md

 - 👀 I’m interested in Data Science using R and R-studio
 - 🌱 I’m currently learning R for Data Science
 - 💞️ I’m looking to collaborate on Data Science projects
-- 📫 How to reach me my email is: esslihm1@gmail.com
+- 📫 How to reach me my email is: mohammedessalih.benjrada@unigb.it

 <!---
 MohammedEssalih/MohammedEssalih is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.